sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

 Sensible:

-1. Finds the vertical range (y-extent) in which to recognize columns.
+1. Finds the vertical range (y-extent) in which to recognize columns using Match and Stop lines.
+Range can span pages.
 Ignores any non-column text above or below columns in the range, except if the Stop parameter is unspecified, uses non-column text as a criteria to end the range.
-2. (repeats) Recognizes columns based on whitespace, searching left-to-right and across page breaks.
+2. (repeats) Recognizes columns based on whitespace, searching left-to-right.

 TODO: talk about how STOP parameter can influence column recognition??? if that's a thing?